CREDIT COUNSELING SERVICES. . .

 2. Depending upon the loan program, a designated amount of time must elapse

 from the "discharge" date of the bankruptcy.
-For VA loans, the period
+For VA, FHA and USDA

-credit following a bankruptcy or participation in a credit counseling program .
+"restored" credit following a bankruptcy or participation in a credit

-. . meaning that the borrower must have current credit.
-In all situations, the
+counseling program . . . meaning that the borrower must have current credit.
+In

 3. Often enrollment in a consumer credit counseling program requires the